MVP Testing

 Rahul Vohra's PMF score:

-- Survey: % who'd be "very disappointed" without product
+- Survey: % who would be "very disappointed" without your product

 - Track quarterly